christopherfj/FishClassification_IEEEACCESS2023/README.md

-## A Spatial-Spectral Classification System Based on Deep Learning for Controlling Pelagic Fish Landings in Chile
+## A Spatial-Spectral Classification Method Based on Deep Learning for Controlling Pelagic Fish Landings in Chile

 by Jorge E. Pezoa, *et al.*